Polygamy in Christianity: Reformation period

 The 16th-century Italian Capuchin friar, Bernardino Ochino, 77 years old and never married, wrote the "Thirty Dialogues", wherein Dialog XXI was considered a defense of plural marriage.
 Evidently, he borrowed some of his strongest arguments from a Lutheran dialogue written in 1541 in favor of plural marriage which was written under the fictitious name Huldericus Necobulus in the interest of justifying Philip of Hesse.

 A different position was taken by the Council of Trent in 1563, which was opposed to polygyny and concubinage: "If anyone says that it is lawful for Christians to have several wives at the same time, and that it is not forbidden by any divine law (Matt.
 19:4f): let him be anathema".
 The polemicist John Milton expressed support for polygamy in his De doctrina christiana.

 The Lutheran pastor Johann Lyser strongly defended plural marriage in a work entitled "Polygamia Triumphatrix".
 As a result, he was imprisoned, beaten and exiled from Italy to the Netherlands.
 His book was burned by the public executioner.
 He never married nor desired wedlock.
 Samuel Friedrich Willenberg, a doctor of law at the University of Cracow, wrote the pro-plural marriage book De finibus polygamiae licitae.
 In 1715, his book was ordered to be burned.
 Friedrich escaped with his life, but was fined one hundred thousand gold pieces.

 One of the more notable published works regarding the modern concept of Christian plural marriage dates from the 18th century.
 The book Thelyphthora was written by Martin Madan, a significant writer of hymns and a contemporary of John Wesley and Charles Wesley.
 Although Madan was an adherent only of polygyny in a Christian context, this particular volume set the foundation of what is considered the modern Christian plural marriage movement.

 Modern period

 Catholic Church

-The Council of Trent explicitly condemned polygamy: "If any one saith, that it is lawful for Christians to have several wives at the same time, and that this is not prohibited by any divine law; let him be anathema."
+The Council of Trent of 1545 to 1563 explicitly condemned polygamy: "If any one saith, that it is lawful for Christians to have several wives at the same time, and that this is not prohibited by any divine law; let him be anathema."

-The Catechism forbids polygamy as a grave offense against the institution of marriage, and contrary to the original plan of God and equal dignity of human beings.
+The Catechism of the Catholic Church forbids polygamy as a grave offense against the institution of marriage, and contrary to the original plan of God and equal dignity of human beings.

 Nevertheless, in parts of Africa such as Kenya, many Catholics (including catechists) have more than one wife, although participants are usually not vocal about the cultural practice due to its conflict with Church teaching.